Marc-Mwangi/fweek3/README.md

 ## DATE 16/2/2022

 ## DESCRIPTION
 In life, you only have 60 seconds to impress someone.
 1 minute can make or break you.
-How do we make sure that you use your 1 minute to actually say something meaningful?
+How do we make sure that you use your 1 minute to actually say something meaningful?The objective of this project is to create a site where users can log in, sign up

 ## TECHNOLOGY USED